AIDS Information Centre: Services offered by AIC

-HIV counselling and Testing Services
+HIV counselling and testing services

 AIC uses a multi-faceted approach in order to increase accessibility and HCT utilisation.
 Client initiated HCT is provided at the 8 AIC stand alone branches and outreaches.
 Targeted outreaches for the Most At Risk Populations (MARPs) are also conducted for these hard to reach populations that included commercial sex workers, Long Distance Truck Drivers and their clients, Fishing communities and Institutions of Higher learning.
 Commercial sex workers access HCT services during the peak hours of service delivery in order to benefit their clients.
 The truck drivers with their "service providers" are also another target group that AIC serves during evenings and nights at their transit stations.
 This HCT service delivery strategy is now referred to as the "Moonlight HCT services".
 For distant areas with difficult terrain, the community camping strategy is used.
 This is where HCT service providers camp in a community and provide services from the community for several days.
 This strategy is cost effective in terms of fuel, wear and tear and ensured service delivery to all potential clients.
 This strategy also promotes community involvement as mobilisation is done through the existing community structures.
 HCT is also offered to pregnant women both at the branches and at the supported health units where HCT is offered to all pregnant women as part of their routine ante-natal medical check up.

-HIV Counseling and Testing (HCT) service are offered daily (even on Sundays and public holidays on appointments) at an affordable user fee in AIC main branches.
+HIV Counselling and Testing (HCT) service are offered daily (even on Sundays and public holidays on appointments) at an affordable user fee in AIC main branches.
 Free HCT is also provided to children and youth below 24 years of age and Most At Risk Population.
 AIC is currently the largest single Non-governmental Organisation (NGO) HCT service provider in the country contributing at least 26 -30% of the total number of individuals tested for HIV in the country in any a given year.

 Palliative care

-AIC contributes to the goal of the National Strategic Plan in care and treatment by offering Palliative Care Basic –Health Care (PCBHC).
+AIC contributes to the goal of the National Strategic Plan in care and treatment by offering Palliative Care Basic – Health Care (PCBHC).
 PCBHC includes psychosocial support, screening for and treatment of opportunistic infections (including Tuberculosis), as well as the provision of the basic health care package.
 The basic health care package includes prevention of malaria, respiratory and central nervous system diseases among PLHAs.

 Psychosocial Support

 Clients that are HIV positive are encouraged to live positively.
-This is provided by counselors to clients during one on one session or in Post Test clubs.
+This is provided by counsellors to clients during one on one session or in Post Test clubs.